jorgeasaurus/WingetIntunePublisher/README.md

 ## Notes & Caveats

 - **Windows-only**: This module requires Windows for WinGet packaging operations.
 The CI pipeline runs code quality checks cross-platform but build/test steps only on Windows.
-- `Out-GridView` is only used for interactive app selection when no `-appid` is supplied.
 - Winget downloads and installs dependencies; ensure network access to `aka.ms` and `github.com` endpoints.
 - Proactive Remediations creation requires an eligible license (Intune Plan 2/Intune Suite/Windows 365 Enterprise).